 How Encryption Protects Your Data?

-Encryption ensures that even if data is intercepted during transmission or accessed on a device, it remains secure and unreadable to unauthorized parties.
-By transforming readable data into a format that appears random and meaningless, encryption provides a robust defense against data breaches and unauthorized access.
+Encryption ensures that even if data is caught in mid-transmission, or if it were accessed from a device, it would still remain safe and unreadable to anybody else except the owner.
+With readable data formatted to look randomized and meaningless, encryption offers a good form of defense against data theft and unauthorized access.

 How Does Encryption Work?